abhiram138b/EM_POWER_ASGM/README.md

-The Asset Performance Dashboard API provides CRUD (Create, Read, Update, Delete) operations for managing assets and their performance metrics.
-It allows users to interact with asset data stored in a MongoDB database
+The Asset Performance Dashboard API facilitates CRUD (Create, Read, Update, Delete) operations to efficiently manage assets and their corresponding performance metrics.
+This API empowers users to interact seamlessly with asset data stored in a MongoDB database.
 ## Technologies Used

-- **FastAPI**: FastAPI is a modern, fast (high-performance), web framework for building APIs with Python.
+- **FastAPI**: FastAPI stands as a contemporary, high-performance web framework designed for swiftly constructing APIs using Python.
-- **MongoDB**: MongoDB is a NoSQL database program that uses JSON-like documents with optional schemas.
+- **MongoDB**:MongoDB is a NoSQL database program that employs JSON-like documents, optionally utilizing schemas.

 ## Run Locally
 ### Running from source
-To run the Asset Performance Dashboard API locally, you need to have Python and MongoDB installed on your system.
-Here's how to set up and run the API within a virtual environment:
+To locally run the Asset Performance Dashboard API, ensure you have Python and MongoDB installed on your system.
+Follow these steps to set up and execute the API within a virtual environment.
 1. Clone the Repository:
     ```
    git clone https://github.com/your-username/asset-performance-dashboard.git